kaiquesimao/Pong-Game/README.md

 The objective of this game is to achieve more score against the opponent.

 WHERE DO I PLAY THIS GAME?:
-This game can be played through the p5js.org using this link https://preview.p5js.org/kaique.gabriel.me/present/OIFQ1KanE or uploading the game archives in this link https://editor.p5js.org/ This game can be played only on PC.
+This game can be played through the p5js.org using this link https://preview.p5js.org/kaique.gabriel.me/present/OIFQ1KanE or using Live Server plugin for Vscode.

 HOW TO PLAY?
 The key ↑ up the left bar.